A service charge is your contribution towards the costs of additional services which are beyond the benefit of occupying your home.

 If you are in receipt of Housing Benefit or Universal Credit most service charges will be covered through your benefits.

 You are, however, liable to pay for any personal heating or water charges, as these are not covered by Housing Benefit or Universal Credit.

 How do I know what to pay?

-The rent and service charges that you are required to pay will be detailed in your annual rent and service charges notification letter, which you will receive in February each year.
+The rent and service charges that you are required to pay will be detailed in your annual rent and service charges notification letter, which you will receive at least 30 days before any changes.